nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 GoonBook’s GUI consists of a single main window, as well as the Help Window.
 The main window consists of three components:

-1. Command Input Box
+1. Student List Box
-2. Item List Box
+2. Group List Box
-3. Command Output Box
+3. Command Input and Output Boxes

 The following picture of the main window shows the three components, numbered accordingly:
 ![Layout](images/Layout.png)